 When people search for things like "sign up doordash," "apply for doordash," "register with doordash," "become a dasher," "how to enroll in doordash," "how to join doordash," or "create dasher account" — they all refer to the same single application process described in this guide.

-You can dash by car, by scooter, by bike, or in a few markets on foot.
-The most common path (and the one available in essentially every market) is by car.
+You can dash by car, by motorcycle, by scooter, by bike (including e-bike) where supported, or in a small number of urban markets on foot.
+The most common path — and the one available in essentially every market — is by car.

 Requirements: do you qualify?

-DoorDash’s Dasher requirements are intentionally accessible.
+DoorDash's published Dasher requirements are intentionally accessible.
 Most people qualify without issue.
-Here’s what you’ll need before you start your application.
+Here's what you'll need before you start your application, sourced from DoorDash's official "Requirements for Dashing" article in the Dasher Help Center.

 Personal requirements

-• Social Security Number for the background check and for tax purposes
+• Social Security Number for the background check and tax purposes

 • Bank account for direct deposit of your earnings

-• Valid email address and US/Canadian phone number
+• Valid email address and a US or Canadian phone number

 Vehicle requirements